 He has an old-school boudoir.

 ‘Hilariously, a friend of mine came into my room at my mum’s house the other day and was like “Wow, your room is still like a child’s room.”
-I still have The Fall posters up.
-I used to buy posters from this American website when I was a teenager.
-They had these Curve posters that were billboard-size, and I had two; they’d cover the whole wall of your bedroom.
+I still have Fall posters up.
+I used to buy, posters from this American website when I was a teenager.
+They had these Curve posters that were billboard-size, and I had two; they’d cover the whole wall of you bedroom.
 So I had two walls in my bedroom that were just Curve posters.’

 He was a school dinner lady.

 ‘I was a dinner lady for about four years.
-It was very humbling.
-I used to go to the slightly crummy state school in the local town, and when it finished at 3.30pm I would cycle to the local private school to serve them dinner.
-I think their food was worse, mainly because I was making it.
-I did that for years; it was a humbling experience, serving food to kids your age.
+It was a very humbling experience.
+I used to go to the slightly crappy, slightly frightening state school in the local town, and then when it finished at 3.30pm I would cycle to the local private school to serve them dinner.
+I think their food was shittier, mainly because I was making it.
+I did that for years; it was a humbling/ humiliating experience, serving food to kids your age and slightly younger.
 But I managed to buy a motorbike out of it.’

 He’s a public service information film waiting to happen.

 ‘I recently decided it would be a good idea to chuck an empty crate of fireworks on to a bonfire that was surrounded by children, not realising that there were clearly loads that hadn’t gone off.
-Lots of my friends who have babies weren’t impressed.
+Lots of my friends who’ve got babies weren’t that impressed.
 There was a moment where there were adults diving military-style and pinning kids to the ground, thinking: I’ll sacrifice my own eyes.’

-‘I got attacked by a pack of Jack Russells once – I think they only come in packs.
+‘I got attacked by a pack of Jack Russells once –I think they only come in packs.
 It was at the private school up the road.
-I snuck into their playground, which, bizarrely, seemed to be patrolled by a pack of Jack Russells.
+I snuck into their adventure playground, which, bizarrely, seemed to be patrolled by a pack of Jack Russells, and one of them found me.
 I’ve hated them ever since.
 If you’re gonna buy a dog, don’t buy a dog the size of a cat.’